 I recommend (name) to work in (type of business/role) that (what they will value most).

-How to Write a Testimonial for Someone Who Wasn’t That Great
+How to Write a Testimonial for a Person Who Wasn’t That Great

-Simply include the dates you worked with them, the role they occupied, their employment status, and the date the person left the company.
+Include the dates you worked with them, their role, their employment status, and the date the person left the company.

-In these situations, keep it professional and factual and you can’t go wrong.
+Keep it professional and factual in these situations, and you can’t go wrong.

 Employment Confirmation Template